Friday, July 19, 2024

-I don't know how many times I've tried a clone recipe and later thought..."close, but no cigar".
+I don't know how many times I've tried a copy cat recipe and later thought..."close, but no cigar".
 But this one is the real deal !!!

-Not only is this cake made from standard pantry staples, but it is rich, buttery and it has a very fine and velvety crumb, just like a Sarah Lee Pound Cake.
-I can think of a million great uses for this quick and easy cake, but I doubt it will last that long around here.
-I'm definitely going to be putting one of these beauties in the freezer for unexpected guests.
+Not only is this cake made from standard pantry staples, but it is rich, buttery, very velvety AND it tastes just like a Sarah Lee Pound Cake.
+I can think of a million great uses for this quick and easy gem.

 8 ounces butter at room temperature (no substitutions)